HaakonWiland/Notes/Hackthebox/CWES/File upload attacks.md

 #### Lessons:
 - When bypassing different filter types, be systematical, and have good wordlists (example have wordlist on double extentions, filter-bypass,etc)
+- I can be hard to know which folder files gets saved into, read the source code and consider which folder is the "start folder".
+- We can get php shells via svg and xml code

 #### Cause of file upload attacks:
 - Weak file validation and verification - bad logic in code or outdated libraries